GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

     - <pre><code>
     hostssl  all         all          0.0.0.0/0      md5
     </code></pre>
+  - Note that this does not require ssl, it only allows the possibility of ssl.
+To require ssl you need to comment out all of the other "host" lines, at least the "all" ones (I'm not sure about the replication ones).
+    - If you're intending to connect with the modes "disable", "allow", "prefer", or "require" that will work.
+However, if you're going to use "verify-ca" or "verify-full" you will need to do more work.
+      - Modify the hostssl line so that "md5" is "cert clientcert=verify-ca" or "cert clientcert=verify-full"
+      - Create the files that postgres will look for
+        - sudo mkdir /var/lib/postgresql/.postgresql
+      - Copy the keys
+        - sudo cp /projects/ssl/live/your_domain/fullchain.pem /var/lib/postgresql/.postgresql/root.crt
+        - sudo cp /projects/ssl/live/your_domain/cert.pem /var/lib/postgresql/.postgresql/postgres.crt ##
+        - sudo cp /projects/ssl/live/your_domain/privkey.pem /var/lib/postgresql/.postgresql/postgres.key ##
+        - sudo chown -R postgres:postgres /var/lib/postgresql/.postgresql/
+        - sudo chmod -R u=rwx,g=,o= /var/lib/postgresql/.postgresql/
+    - Testing domain with hosts?
+      - sudo vim /etc/hosts
+      -

+    - WILL NEED TO WRITE A SCRIPT TO DO THIS WHEN UPDATING THE SSL TOO ################
+    - You can also comment out the "local" lines as well, but that's up to you.
+I'd only do this to test out the connection locally.
 - Test that it works
   - sudo systemctl start postgresql
   - sudo systemctl status postgresql